dillonredding/dillonredding.github.io/_posts/2021-06-28-the-empty-search-result-anti-pattern.md

+---
-# The Empty Search Result Anti-Pattern
+title: The Empty Search Result Anti-Pattern
+tags: [api, http, status codes]
+---

 I saw [this post on Twitter][1] the other day and thought it would make for a good first blog post since I've seen the exact same question where I used to work.